Graduate

 MA Italian Language and Literature Examination

-The M.A.
-Comprehensive is a written examination designed to ensure that the candidates have acquired a thorough overall knowledge of Italian language, culture and literature, as well as a strong competency in literary analysis.
+The MA Comprehensive Exams are a combination of written examinations (2) and a final project, designed in the aggregate to ensure that the candidates have acquired a thorough overall knowledge of Italian language, culture, and literature; familiarity with a thematic or disciplinary sub-field aligned with FRIT networks; as well as a strong competency in literary and cultural analysis.
 It is divided into three four-hour tests.

-Upon review of the written examinations, the Italian faculty conducts individual oral interviews with the candidates to inform them of the results and discuss their final paper.
+Upon review of the written examinations, the Italian faculty conducts individual oral interviews with the candidates to inform them of the results and discuss their final project.

 The University has established a statute of limitations of four years for MA candidates.